Mount Katahdin via Hamlin Ridge Trail, September 2019

-I was fortunate enough to grow up with a seemingly infinite forest of fir, pine and deciduous trees right in my backyard in the small town of Monmouth, Maine.
-I've always had an affinity for the natural characteristics and locations found throughout my home state, particularly those that are largely unseen (what I often call "hidden gems"); the hiking trails on the small mountains in Western Maine, the quirky little towns, the trees we're surrounded by.
+I grew up in a small Maine town with a seemingly infinite forest of fir, pine and deciduous trees right in my backyard.
+I've always had an affinity for the natural characteristics and locations found throughout my home state, particularly those that are largely unseen (what I often call "hidden gems"); the hiking trails on the small mountains in Western Maine, the quirky little towns, the trees we're fortunate to be surrounded by.
 I like to imagine that landscapes in Maine (both human-made and nature-made) each have their own sense of life, character and personality.
 The paintings I create are a representation of how I approach and experience these places- with a sense of empathy, curiosity and appreciation.
 My intention is to document this experience and illustrate the sense of value and fascination I hold towards these landscapes.

 As an art educator, I seek to combine my practice and pedagogy by introducing even our youngest artists to topics such as nature, community/sense of place and sustainability.